Ante Vukušić: Pescara

 In August 2012, Vukušić was transferred to the newly promoted Serie A club Pescara for a reported fee of around €3.8 million.
 He was initially the first choice striker at the club, but ended up losing his place and managed just one goal in 19 appearances as Pescara were relegated.

 Lausanne-Sport (loan)

-In February 2014 he moved to Lausanne-Sport on a six-month loan.
+In February 2014, Vukušić moved to Lausanne-Sport on a six-month loan.

 Waasland-Beveren (loan)

-In August 2014 he moved to Waasland-Beveren on a loan.
+In August 2014, Vukušić moved to Waasland-Beveren on a loan.

 Greuther Fürth

-He moved to Greuther Fürth on 29 January 2016.
+Vukušić moved to Greuther Fürth on 29 January 2016.
 On 7 May 2016 he extended his contract until June 2018.

 Tosno

-On 5 June 2017, he signed a 2-year contract with the Russian Premier League club FC Tosno.
+On 5 June 2017, Vukušić signed a two-year contract with the Russian Premier League club FC Tosno.
 Three weeks later, he underwent a surgery on his lungs, due to years-long medical problems.

 Olimpia Grudziądz

-On 7 March 2018, he signed with the Polish club Olimpia Grudziądz.
+On 7 March 2018, Vukušić signed with Polish club Olimpia Grudziądz.

 In the summer of 2018 he left Olimpia Grudziądz.

 Krško

-After leaving Grudziądz, he signed with Slovenian PrvaLiga club NK Krško, where he scored 4 goals in 27 appearances during the 2018–19 season.
+After leaving Grudziądz, Vukušić signed with Slovenian PrvaLiga club NK Krško, where he scored 4 goals in 27 appearances during the 2018–19 season.